Toledo Pedestrian Accident Lawyer

 Top Pedestrian Accident Lawyers in Toledo, Ohio

 If you or a loved one sustained injuries while walking in Toledo or elsewhere in Ohio, you have the right to seek compensation from the at-fault party.
-Our team of Toledo personal injury attorneys has helped injured victims get the maximum recovery for their losses for over four decades.
+Our team of Toledo personal injury lawyers has helped injured victims get the maximum recovery for their losses for over four decades.
 We have the knowledge, skills, and resources to effectively fight for justice and get you the results you deserve.

 Furthermore, our dedicated team at Slater & Zurz handles all of our pedestrian accident cases on a contingency fee basis.
 We offer this arrangement, so you don’t have to worry about paying any upfront fees or costs.
 We are only paid once we successfully recover damages on your behalf with a portion of your award.
 This way, you can seek compensation with no risk involved.